Hematopoietic cell surface markers (CD34 and more)

 Flow cytometry’s true power lies in its ability to analyze multiple markers simultaneously.
 By using a cocktail of antibodies, researchers can create a detailed profile of a cell’s surface marker expression, like a multi-colored fingerprint.
 This technique, called multiparametric immunophenotyping, allows scientists to:

-• Distinguish different cell types: Unique combinations of surface markers define cell identities.
-For example, identifying the presence of CD3 and CD8 on a cell tells us it’s a cytotoxic T lymphocyte.
+• Distinguish different cell types: Unique combinations of cell surface markers define cell identities.
+For example, identifying the presence of CD3 and CD8 on a cell indicates it’s a cytotoxic T lymphocyte.

 Fluorescence-Activated Cell Sorting (FACS)